 There were reports of “large explosions” and gunfire as Kenyan forces continued their operation to free the remaining hostages in Nairobi's Westgate mall.
-In the three days since the attack began, 62 people
+In the three days since the attack began, 62 people have been killed, with at least another 175 injured, including many children.
+Two of the alleged terrorists are now confirmed dead.

 David Kimaiyo, Kenya's Inspector General of the National Police, tweeted that Kenyan forces were able to rescue several hostages during the most recent operation, nothing that “very few are remaining.”